okandemirofficial/flutter_fast_start/README.md

 );
 ```
 ### Paddings
 It provides an easy and standardized way to apply paddings.
-Also it has useful ListView, Colum and Row methods.
+Also, it has useful ListView, Colum, and Row methods.

 ##### Measurements
 Measurements can be changed from **lib/const/project_paddings.dart**